Reducing Your Sentence with AB600 in California

 AB600 does have its limitations.
 For example, you’re not entitled to file a petition requesting resentencing.
 This means that if you send the court a request or we send it on your behalf, the court isn’t required to respond and judges are not required to change any sentence.

 This is where the help of a lawyer comes in.
 Your defense lawyer may be able to help you prepare and submit an effective resentencing request even though we cannot guarantee that a judge will consider your case for resentencing.
+Although we still do not fully know how often the court is responding to these requests, we should get a better picture moving forward, now that March 1, 2025 has passed and each county has a plan for how to handle resentencing.

 What sentences might be eligible for resentencing under AB600?